hyperledger-archives/indy-sdk/wrappers/nodejs/README.md

 #### getRequestInfo \( getAuthRuleResponse, requesterInfo, fees \) -&gt; requestInfo

-Gets request requirements (with minimal price) correspondent to specific auth rule and in case the requester can perform this action.
+Gets request requirements (with minimal price) correspondent to specific auth rule in case the requester can perform this action.

+*EXPERIMENTAL*

-If the requester does not match to transaction auth rule, `TransactionNotAllowed` error will be thrown.
+If the requester does not match to the request constraints `TransactionNotAllowed` error will be thrown.

-* `getAuthRuleResponse`: String - response on GET_AUTH_RULE request.
+* `getAuthRuleResponse`: String - response on GET_AUTH_RULE request returning action constraints set on the ledger.
 * `requesterInfo`: Json:
 ```
 {
-    "role": string - role of a user which can sign transaction.
+    "role": string - role of a user which can sign a transaction.
-    "count": u64 - count of users.
+    "sig_count": u64 - number of signers.
     "is_owner": bool - if user is an owner of transaction.
 }
 ```
-* `fees`: Json - fees are set on the ledger.
+* `fees`: Json - fees set on the ledger (result of `parseGetTxnFeesResponse`).
-* __->__ `requestInfo`: Json - request info if a requester match to the action auth rule.
+* __->__ `requestInfo`: Json - request info if a requester match to the action constraints.
 ```
 {
-    "price": u64 - tokens amount required for action performing,
+    "price": u64 - fee required for the action performing,
     "requirements": [{
         "role": string - role of users who should sign,
-        "sig_count": u64 - count of signers,
+        "sig_count": u64 - number of signers,
-        "need_to_be_owner": bool - if requester need to be owner,
+        "need_to_be_owner": bool - if requester need to be owner
     }]
 }
 ```